 - Tours of Shakespeare's birthplace & Hall's Croft (the 17th century home of Shakespeare's daughter)

 - Visit Anne Hathaway's Cottage

-- Evening reception and lecture at Oxford Randolph Hotel
+- Evening reception at Oxford Randolph Hotel

 Day 5: Discover Downton Abbey & Chawton House